 A. Most people prefer Sony earbuds when they’re exercising because these are lightweight and won’t feel too bulky or hot during your workout.
 Sony wireless models are a good bet since you don’t have to worry about a cord getting in your way as you exercise.
 And Sony truly wireless models don’t have a wire connecting the earbuds behind your neck, so they’re especially easy to wear for workouts.

-Q. Can I use Sony noise-canceling headphones to block out noise even if I’m not listening to music?
+Q. Can I use Sony noise-cancelling headphones to block out noise even if I’m not listening to music?

-A. Sony passive noise-canceling that blocks noise via the closed, over-the-ear design can muffle sounds if you’re studying or working and need to concentrate.
-Sony active noise-canceling headphones are only designed for use when you’re listening to music or audio for a movie or TV show, so they aren’t as effective as passive noise-canceling headphones.
+A. Sony passive noise-cancelling that blocks noise via the closed, over-the-ear design can muffle sounds if you’re studying or working and need to concentrate.
+Sony active noise-cancelling headphones are only designed for use when you’re listening to music or audio for a movie or TV show, so they aren’t as effective as passive noise-cancelling headphones.